 The course consists of 1) professional activities at the host organization; 2) interim group discussions with course participants undertaking internships at other institutions; 3) personal reflections on internship experience throughout the course; 4) consultations with supervisors; 5) submitting progress reports and making a final public presentation of internship achievements and relevance, discussing and analyzing this experience in a group.
 Specific timeframe, deliverables and milestones are defined by the internship plan endorsed by the department and a host organization.

 Internship placements are based on offers collected by both faculty and students.
-To be eligible a placement's offer should secure proper use and development of student's research, writing, analytical and presentation skills through accomplishing a specific project or task within a designated time frame.
+To be eligible a placement offer should secure proper use and development of the student's research, writing, analytical and presentation skills through accomplishing a specific project or task within a designated time frame.
 Students can propose potential internship placement based on their own professional networks, but these offers should be pre-approved by the Department.
 Any recognized international, nongovernmental, public, private, etc. environmental organization can be a host.
-Selection of interns is made by host organization.
+The selection of interns is made by the host organization.

 The number of students is limited by available internship placements and hosts’ selection of candidates.

 - Fostering communication skills in professional arena and workflow planning

 - Getting acquainted with professional communities